Up to 60% off sofas & mattresses — limited‑time deals.

 Cleaning 3.6 Standard upholstery limits still apply.

-Value 4.0 Strong dual-use payoff at the listed price.
+Value 4.0 Strong dual-use payoff for the price tier.

 Overall 3.9 The practical guest-ready pick without a big comfort drop.